apace100/origins-docs/docs/types/entity_action_types/feed.md

     "saturation": 2
 }
 ```

-This action *feeds* the player 2 hunger shanks (4 hunger points), and 16 saturation points.
+This example will *feed* the player 2 hunger shanks (4 hunger points), and 16 saturation points.